hexarobi/stand-lua-constructor/README.md

 ## Easy Install

-The current stable version of Constructor is available via the Stand Lua Script Respository at (Stand > Lua Scripts > Repository > Constructor).
+The current stable version of Constructor is available via the Stand Lua Script Respository at `Stand > Lua Scripts > Repository > Constructor`.
 This version is slightly slower to get updates, but is also less likely to have issues.

-Alternatively, you can use ScriptManager to Constructor (and many other scripts)
+Alternatively, you can use ScriptManager to install Constructor (and many other scripts)

 1. Download and install [ScriptManager](https://github.com/hexarobi/stand-lua-scriptmanager/raw/main/ScriptManagerInstaller.exe)
 2. In game, goto `Stand > Lua Scripts > ScriptManager > Install Scripts > Constructor > Install`